DooDesch/altv-engine/README.md

 ﻿# alt:V - Leave engine running on exit

-This script leaves the engine running, if you exit the vehicle by pressinf 'F'.
+This script leaves the engine running, if you exit the vehicle by pressing 'F'.
 If you're pressing it longer then 0.5 seconds, it will turn the engine off.

 ---